benn-mctosh/words/README.md

 ### Colored cells

-For the first move in which a tile is placed on these cells, these multiply the value of the letter placed on them (purple & pink cells) or any word that includes them (blue and green cells) by the number shown in the cell.
+For the first move in which a tile is placed on these cells, these multiply the value of the letter placed on them (purple & pink cells) or any word that includes them (blue and green cells, including the central blue cell) by the number shown in the cell.

 ## Known issues/future features

-* The game interprets `p1` and `p2` parameters in the URL as player one and player two’s names, but those aren’t currently added to the URL that gets sent to your oppnent.
+* The game interprets `p1` and `p2` parameters in the URL as player one and player two’s names, but those aren’t currently added to the URL that gets sent to your opponent.
-* Recent sortening to the `seed` parameter means there's no opportunity for a linebreak, so the email displayed at the end breaks the CSS formatting.
+* Recent shortening to the `seed` parameter means there's no opportunity for a line break, so the email displayed at the end breaks the CSS formatting.
 * The `discard/swap` button has not yet been implemented.
 * There’s debate among players (even within my own family) whether it’s more fun for a game to tell you in real-time whether the word you’re considering is legal, or to make you wait until pressing the `Play` button.
 As currently implemented, this game tells you in real time (because that’s how Grandma likes it!), but I might add an option to toggle that later.

 Also of note: I provide a link to the *Official SCRABBLE® Players' Dictionary* (*OSPD*), because that provides a useful search tool for prefixes/suffixes, etc., but this game doesn't use *OSPD*.
-So the game may reject a play that would be valid per *OSPD* or vice versa.
+So the game may reject a play that would be valid per *OSPD*, or vice versa.